Olga Kulchynska

 Since receiving First Prize at the Francisco Viñas Vocal Competition in Barcelona in 2015, Olga Kulchynska has quickly established herself as one of the leading lyrical sopranos of her generation.
 She frequently appears with the world’s leading opera houses, including the Metropolitan Opera, Opernhaus Zürich, the Bayerische Staatsoper, Opéra National de Paris, and the Gran Teatre del Liceu.

 Olga Kulchynska is a graduate of the Young Artist Program of Bolshoi Theater in Moscow.
 During her tenure she rose to become a leading member of the company, making notable debuts including Marfa in the production of Rimsy-Korsakov’s The Tsar’s Bride, Corinna in Rossini’s Il viaggio a Reims, Gilda in Rigoletto and Susanna in Le nozze di Figaro.
+She later returned to the Bolshoi Theater as Volkhova in Sadko.

 News